Kids are ready.

 A Note from the Founder:

-And now here we are, some three years after I wrote that book.
-With my kids encouragement and a lot of help, I built a company around the idea that kids were ready to talk about the important stuff of life, and that books were sort of a magical way to open up those conversations.
-Our company has now published over 50 books ranging from topics like Divorce, Optimism, Voting, Cancer, Shame, Racism, Gratitude, Empathy, and Being Non-Binary.
+And now here we are, some four years after I wrote that book.
+With my kids encouragement and a lot of help, we've built a company around the idea that kids were ready to talk about the important stuff of life, and that books were sort of a magical way to open up those conversations.
+Our company has now published over 100+ books ranging from topics like Divorce, Imagination, Voting, Cancer, Shame, Racism, Gratitude, Empathy, and Being Non-Binary.
 We’ve sold hundreds of thousands of copies and more importantly started important conversations in homes, schools, classrooms, pillow forts, grandparent's houses, and therapists’ offices all over the world.

-We’re here to tell stories that empower kids, hence our new tagline: “Made to Empower.”
+We’re here to tell stories that empower kids.
 Empowerment isn’t all about slaying dragons.
 It can also be about learning to love yourself, or love someone who doesn’t look, sound, think, or act like you.
 It can be about overcoming trauma, heck even understanding what trauma is!
 It can be about finding your passion.
 It can be about just getting through the day.
 Kids are people, too.
 They have real experiences, thoughts, and ideas.
 We (grownups that is) have to do away with “I’ll tell you when you’re older”, “You wouldn’t understand”, “We don’t talk about that”, or worst of all “Grow up.”

 Jelani Memory, Founder & CEO